Backward stochastic variational inequalities on random interval: Preliminaries

 \subsection{Infinite dimensional framework}

-In the beginning of this subsection we give a brief exposition of the stochastic integral with respect to a Wiener process defined on a Hilbert space.
-For a deeper discussion concerning the notion of cylindrical Wiener process and the construction of the stochastic integral we refer reader to \cite{da-za/92}.
+In the beginning of this subsection, we give a brief exposition of the stochastic integral with respect to a Wiener process defined on a Hilbert space.
+For a deeper discussion concerning the notion of cylindrical Wiener process and the construction of the stochastic integral, we refer reader to Da Prato and Zabczyk \cite{da-za/92}.

-We consider a complete probability space $(\Omega,\mathcal{F},\mathbb{P})$, the set $\mathcal{N}_{\mathbb{P}}=\{A\in\mathcal{F}:\mathbb{P}\left( A\right) =0\}$, a right continuous and complete filtration $\left\{ \mathcal{F}_{t}\right\} _{t\geq0}\,,$ and two real separable Hilbert spaces $H,H_{1}$.
+We consider a complete probability space $(\Omega,\mathcal{F},\mathbb{P})$, the set $\mathcal{N}_{\mathbb{P}}=\{A\in\mathcal{F}\dvtx \mathbb{P} ( A ) =0\}$, a right continuous and complete filtration $ \{ \mathcal{F}_{t} \} _{t\geq0} $, and two real separable Hilbert spaces $H,H_{1}$.

-Let us denote by $\mathcal{S}_{H}^{p}\left[ 0,T\right] $, $p\geq0$, the complete metric space of continuous progressively measurable stochastic process (p.m.s.p.) $X:\Omega\times\left[ 0,T\right] \rightarrow H$ with the metric given by
+Let us denote by $\mathcal{S}_{H}^{p} [ 0,T ] $, $p\geq0$, the complete metric space of continuous progressively measurable stochastic process (p.m.s.p.) $X\dvtx \Omega\times [ 0,T ] \rightarrow H$ with the metric given by